Tracey Emin: Political activities

 Emin has been a critic of Britain's income tax regime, stating "I'm simply not willing to pay tax at 50%", she is "very seriously considering leaving Britain", and suggests she will live in France.
 "The French have lower tax rates and they appreciate arts and culture."
 Emin has since denied that she intends to leave the country, stating that a journalist she spoke to previously exaggerated her comments, and that London is her home, and is the context in which she belongs.

 The Independent newspaper reported in August 2010 that Emin is thought of as a supporter of the Conservative Party.

-In an interview with New Statesman she revealed that she voted for the Conservatives at the 2010 General Election, adding, "We've got the best government at the moment that we've ever had."
+In an interview with New Statesman, she revealed that she voted for the Conservatives at the 2010 general election, adding, "We've got the best government at the moment that we've ever had."
 She has stated that she is an 'outsider' in the art world, as a result of voting Conservative.
-She is a Royalist.
+She is a royalist.

 In April 2014, Emin, who has a home and studio in Spitalfields, publicly called to save an East London newsagent who faced eviction from Old Spitalfields Market, after 22 years in business.
 She started a petition to save newsagent Ashok Patel's business, which was signed by 1,000 people.

 In August 2014, Emin was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Awards and honours

 In 2007, London's Royal Academy of Arts elected Tracey Emin as a Royal Academician and four years later, the Academy appointed Emin a Professor of Drawing.
 The University of Kent also awarded Emin an honorary doctorate in 2007.

 Emin was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the arts.
 In February 2013, she was named one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.

 Emin was made an honorary freewoman of Margate in 2022.

+Emin was appointed Dame Commander of the Order of the British Empire (DBE) in the 2024 Birthday Honours for services to art.

+In December 2024, Tracy Emin was included on the BBC's 100 Women list.